Mospyne: History

-From 24 October 1941, to 6 September 1943, the city came under Nazi occupation.
+During World War II, from 24 October 1941, to 6 September 1943, the city came under German occupation.
 On the eastern front in World War II, 2,600 soldiers from the city fought with 623 killed in action.
 Of the soldiers, 487 were awarded orders and medals for their military service.

 During the War in Donbas, on 30 July 2014, Ukrainian forces killed more than 50 separatists in the city as part of reconnaissance operations.
 On 15 August, Ukrainian troops became surrounded by separatist militants near the city during an offensive.
 On the night of 18–19 August, militants shelled the city with artillery, destroying a number of residential buildings.
 During the war, separatists shelling caused a fire to break out in school No. 151, destroying the school's roof and third floor.

 On 24 May 2024, during the full-scale Russian invasion of Ukraine, the Ukrainian military conducted strikes using MGM-140 ATACMS near the city, reportedly destroying a Russian S-400 missile system.